 Evidence of bed bugs can include rusty or reddish stains on bedding, as well as eggs, eggshells, or pale yellow skins as bed bug nymphs shed their skins.
 Unlike many insects that are considered pests, bed bugs do not fly.
 Instead, they infiltrate a home by climbing onto luggage and clothing.
 Bed bugs are commonly found in homes, apartment buildings, dormitories, and hotels.
 They can also infest any public place, including public transportation, movie theaters, restaurants, stores, and even schools.

 What To Do About A Bed Bug Infestation

 If your home becomes infested with bed bugs, you need to seek out the services of a professional pest control company.
 In recent surveys throughout the pest control industry, bed bugs were considered one of the greatest challenges in the industry.
 Additionally, there is minimal awareness among the public of how to identify and prevent bed bugs.

-Of course, any infestation is going to be a major inconvenience, but if a bed bug problem happens to you or your family, Superior Spray Service can help.
-We have been providing pest control services for more than a decade, and our employees possess top skills in thanks to their continuing education and training.
+Of course, any infestation is going to be a major inconvenience.
+However, if a bed bug problem happens to you or your family, Superior Spray Service can help.
+We have been providing pest control services for more than a decade.
+Additionally, our employees possess top skills in thanks to their continuing education and training.

-All in all, bed bugs are one type of vacation souvenir that no one wants to bring home but Superior Spray Service can eliminate the problem if it arises.
+All in all, bed bugs are one type of vacation souvenir that no one wants to bring home.
+Although should a problem arises Superior Spray Service can eliminate it.
 Just call our office at (863) 682-0700 to schedule an on-site consultation appointment with one of our pest control professionals.

 Superior Spray Service is proud to serve the pest control needs of homes and businesses in the Central Florida area including the cities of Lakeland, Orlando, and Tampa.Give this a share!